James Waldegrave, 1st Earl Waldegrave: Life

-After the death of his wife, he converted from Roman Catholicism (the religion he was brought up in) to Anglicanism to take his seat in the House of Lords.
+After the death of his wife, he returned to England from the Jacobite court in exile and converted from Roman Catholicism (the religion he was brought up in) to Anglicanism in order to take his seat in the House of Lords.
 He was briefly a Lord of the Bedchamber in 1723 and again from 1730 to 1741.
 He was ambassador extraordinary to France in 1725 and Ambassador to Austria from 1727 to 1730.
 He then succeeded Horatio Walpole as ambassador to France from 1730 to 1740.

 During his ambassadorship to France, he still spent enough time in London to be one of the founding Governors of the new charity there, known as the Foundling Hospital (created in 1739).
 In 1729, he had been created Earl Waldegrave and on his death in 1741, was succeeded by his eldest son, James.

 Sir James inherited Hever Castle in Kent which had remained in the Waldegrave family for 160 years.
 It was deemed too small for Sir James and he sold it in the early 1700s to Sir William Humfreys, Lord Mayor of London (1714).